 What types of materials can be laser engraved on golf clubs?

 Laser engraving works best on stainless steel, aluminum, and titanium clubheads.
-These metals respond well to fiber or diode lasers and produce permanent, high-contrast engravings.
+These metals respond well to fiber or infrared lasers and produce permanent, high-contrast engravings.
 If the clubhead has a protective coating or paint, you may need to remove it or apply a laser marking spray for better results.

 What kind of laser engraver is best for engraving golf clubs?